-Client selection starts by drawing up a "client intake procedures plan" and using it.
+Client selection starts by drawing up a "client intake procedures plan" and sticking to it.
 Putting the plan in writing will lock it in your mind and give you something objective to review as often as necessary until you really feel comfortable with it.
 Stick to the plan; do not deviate from it without having a really good, objective reason.
+Your intake process could include:

+- Client interview procedures.
 With all potential clients, take time for a careful client interview.
-Discuss the client's expectations, discuss the client's case goals, discuss the client's previous legal system experience.
+Discuss the client's expectations, case goals, and previous legal system experience.
 Listen to any negative or unsettling reactions that you or your staff may have to the client or to the expectations of the client.
+If your staff conducts intake, set down intake questions in writing and request staff provide written feedback on the client.

 When to Reject Clients